-1. The NLTA office advices teachers not to resign under pressure, but to contact the NLTA office.
-Procedures governing the appointment and dismissal of teachers, and grievance and arbitration procedures available to all teachers are contained in the Collective Agreement.
+1. The NLTA office advices members not to resign under pressure, but to contact the NLTA office.
+Procedures governing the appointment and dismissal of teachers, and grievance and arbitration procedures available to all members are contained in the Collective Agreement.
 [Nov/27/08] [JC Feb/09] [2009 BGM]

-2. a) Following appropriate investigation of each case by a Programs and Services Administrative Officer, Programs and Services, through the Assistant Executive Director, is authorized to grant/deny a teacher’s request for consent of the NLTA to proceed to arbitration.
+2. a) Following appropriate investigation of each case by an Administrative Officer, Programs and Services, through the Assistant Executive Director, is authorized to grant/deny a teacher’s request for consent of the NLTA to proceed to arbitration.

 b) Consent to proceed to arbitration shall be given only in cases where the arbitration has the support of the Association.